atomheartother/QTweet/TRANSLATION.md

 ## Tips

+### Language code

 For your language code, try to use an official code, `eng` won't work for English.

+### Plural Rules

+Fluent is smart, and uses plural rules to stay consistent with a language's internal logic.
+For example some languages will consider 2 objects to be singular.

 Keep in mind your language may have different _plural rules_ than English, so you might have to adapt the selectors.
 You can find your language's plural rules [here](https://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html) and you can learn about Fluent selectors [here](https://projectfluent.org/fluent/guide/selectors.html).